A Guide To Getting A HELOC With Bad Credit

 Check Your Credit

-Regardless of the number, it’s important to understand where you are starting from.
+Regardless of the number, it’s important to understand where you’re starting from.

 Improve Your Credit

 • Commit to on-time payments.
 Your payment history accounts for 35% of your FICO score.
-With that, making on-time payments consistently often improves your credit score.
+Making your payments on time has the highest possible impact on your credit score.

 While improving your credit score takes time, it’s worth the effort.
 An improved credit score can help you tap into lower interest rates on a HELOC, which could save you thousands.